 - Replace it with the new equipment.

 - Place the motor back.

 Calibrating the Bondtech Extruder

 Tevo Tornado Control Panel

 Instead of pulling from the Inlet of the extruder, pull from the outlet.
 This is to help prevent the filament from sticking in the extruder.
-When you do a cold pull, the filament is usually larger at the tip.
-So, if you pull from the PTFE tube side, this will take the thin side of the filament through the extruder resulting in an easy atomic pull and a unblocked nozzle.
+When you do a cold pull, the filament is usually more substantial at the tip.
+So, if you pull from the PTFE tube side, this will take the thin side of the filament through the extruder resulting in an easy atomic pull and an unblocked nozzle.